zd3sf/esphome-docs/guides/contributing.rst

 Now you can open ESPHome in your IDE of choice (many of us are using `VSCode <https://code.visualstudio.com/download>`__) with the PlatformIO addons (see PlatformIO docs for more info) and develop the new feature with the guidelines below.

-All PRs are automatically checked and tested for some common formatting/code errors with Github Actions. *These checks* **must all pass** *before we will review (and eventually merge) your PR.*

 Setting Up Git Environment
 --------------------------